Join us in accompanying refugees during COVID-19

 - In India, we are providing dry rations to refugee families based in Delhi, and increasing awareness around COVID-19 prevention and social distancing in the camps in Tamil Nadu.

-- In Lebanon, we are offering refugees psychosocial accompaniment via cellphones and WhatsApp.
-Several schools remain in contact with their students through WhatsApp groups.
+- In Lebanon, we are offering refugees psychosocial accompaniment via cellphones and WhatsApp, and we have adjusted our education programme to online learning.

 - In Australia, we moved our foodbank service to delivery-mode to ensure the distribution of basic food and hygiene essentials to refugees while maximising social distancing measures.